Name: Nigel Bond

 In short

-A professional for nearly 20 years, it is easy to forget just how good a player Nigel Bond has been over the years.
-But for the exceptional talents of Stephen Hendry who was responsible for ending his hopes at the Crucible on a number of occasions, Bond would undoubtedly have won more than the one ranking event title that he has.
+A professional of over 20 years, it is easy to forget just how good a player Nigel Bond has been during his career.
+But for the exceptional talents of Stephen Hendry who was responsible for ending his hopes at the Crucible on a number of occasions, Nigel would surely have won more than the one ranking event title that he has to date.

 Early career